digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/security.rst

 - Enforcement of key usage/authorization policies;
 - Access to the key usage authorization logs;
 - Multi-region keys that allow for the replication of keys in multiple regions for disaster recovery;
 - Automatic rotation of keys.
-Note that both AWS and GCP KMS transparently select the appropriate KMS key to use so KMS keys can be safely rotated without any code changes.
+Note that both AWS and GCP transparently select the appropriate KMS key to use so they can be safely rotated without any code changes.

 KMS Wrapper Key Rotation
 ^^^^^^^^^^^^^^^^^^^^^^^^